 Green banana flour is made from unripened green bananas which are high in potassium, dietary fiber, and resistant starch.
 Resistant starch is broken down in the small intestine and passes through the body undigested so it can directly fuel your gut bacteria so they can survive and thrive.
 Green banana flour can also help with weight loss, balance blood sugar levels, and promote a healthy pH balance in the colon.

-Single jar lasts for up two months and I normally add just one scoop into my smoothie.
+A single jar lasts for up two months and I normally add just one scoop into my smoothie.

 I typically mix it together with a carrot, apple, kale, avocado, orange juice, and celery for my lunch meal.
 I like that the powder almost lacking any taste, and does not overpower the taste of my smoothies.